According to Human Capital Report Estonia is a success story concerning successful human capital potential maximization, ranking 15th globally.

 When planning to hire from abroad (non-EU or EU countries other than Estonia), the For Employers section of Work in Estonia can be a useful source of information on different legislation-related issues.

 The standard working schedule in Estonia is eight hours a day, five days per week.
 The duration of one shift may not exceed 12 hours.

-Overtime is allowed by mutual agreement.
-The working schedule together with overtime shall not exceed on average 48 hours per seven days over a calculation period of four months, unless a different calculation period has been provided by law.
+Working overtime is allowed by mutual agreement.
+The working schedule together with overtime cannot exceed an average 48 hours per seven days over a calculation period of four months unless a different calculation period has been provided by law.
 Employer and employee may agree on a longer working schedule than 48 hours if the working schedule does not exceed, on average, 52 hours per seven days over a calculation period of four months and the agreement is not unfair to the employee.
-An employee may cancel the agreement at any time, giving two weeks' advance notice thereof.
+An employee may cancel the agreement at any time, giving two weeks’ advance notice thereof.

 Parental leave – A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
 The parental benefit is paid by the state.
 Together the maternity benefit and the parental benefit are paid for a period of 575 days.

 Sickness – in case of sickness, the employee can be given up to 182 calendar days of paid sick leave (max 250 days per year).
 The gross wage during this period is 70% of his or her last years` average salary.
 The employer pays the wage from the 4th to 8th day of sickness and the state starting the 9th day.